Energetic live concert crowd with stage lights illuminating a music festival audience

 The Irreplaceable Element

-Recorded music is a photograph.
-Live music is the thing itself.
+Recorded music is a precise copy of the moment.
+Live music is the moment.

 The Social Animal